 For the purpose of this HMP update, the most up-to-date data was collected to calculate the probability of future occurrence.
 Information from the 2011 HMP and the NOAA-NCDC storm events database were used to identify the number of wildfires that occurred between 1950 and 2015.
 Using these sources ensures the most accurate probability estimates possible.
 The table below shows these statistics, as well as the annual average number of events and the estimated percent chance of a wildfire occurring in a given year (NOAA-NCDC 2016; Sussex County HMP 2011).
-Based on these statistics, there is an estimated 16.67% chance of a wildfire occurring in any given year in Sussex County.
+Based on these statistics, there is an estimated 16.7 percent chance of a wildfire occurring in any given year in Sussex County.

-Hazard Number of Occurrences Between Rate of 1950 and 2015 Occurren Recurrence Interval (in vears) Probability of event Occurring in Any Given Year % Chance of Occurring in Any Given Year Туре 1950 allu 2015 Occurrence (III years) Given fear Given rear Wildfire 11 0.17 6.00 0.17 16.67
+Hazard Type Number of Occurrences Between 1950 and 2015 Rate of Occurrence Recurrence Interval (in years) Probability of event Occurring in Any Given Year Percent Chance of Occurring in Any Given Year Wildfire 11 0.17 6.00 0.17 16.7%

 Table 5.4.10-4.
-Probability of Future Occurrence of Wildfire Events
+Probability of Future Wildfire Events